makuznet/bugdoc/README.md

 -nd — do not repeat web site dirs hierarchy
 -m — mirror, recursive download provided a file has links inside
 -np — no parents, don't ascent higher in web site dirs hierarchy then stated
+-N — It enables time-stamping, which re-downloads the file only if its newer on the server

 Make a list of files in some dir with Vim:
 ```shell